Mojm4321/Creating-Interactive-Dashboard-in-Excel/README.md

 ![Diagram 15](https://github.com/Mojm4321/Creating-Interactive-Dashboard-in-Excel/blob/main/screenshots/Diagram%2015.png)
 Diagram 15

+### Additonal Analysis
 The next point of analysis involves creating pivot tables centered on completion rates, as shwon in Diagram 16.
 These completion rates serve as benchmark for evaluating sales productivity, profitability and customer management.
 By analysing these rates, Databel can identify its operations strengths and weaknesses, leading to more informed decision-making and targeted improvements to enhance its overall performance.

 To add the completion rate diagram to the dashboard, start by selecting the range containing the sales average and non sales average, as highlighted in Diagram 16.
 Then, go to the insert tab and choose the doughnut chart option.
-Once the chart is created, remove the title and the legend that displays 'sales average' and 'non sales average' at the bottom of the doughnut.

-Next, cut and paste the chart onto the dashboard worksheet.
+Once the chart is created, remove the title and the legend that displays 'sales average' and 'non sales average' at the bottom of the doughnut.Next, cut and paste the chart onto the dashboard worksheet.
 As shown in Digram 17, position the chart wihtin the designated shape.
 Use the "Format Data Series" option to adjust the size of the doughnut's inner part, which will visually represent the sales average figure.

 ![Diagram 16](https://github.com/Mojm4321/Creating-Interactive-Dashboard-in-Excel/blob/main/screenshots/Diagram%2016.png)
 Diagram 16